Permanent revolution: Leon Trotsky

 Leon Trotsky's conception of permanent revolution is based on his understanding—drawing on the work of fellow Russian Alexander Parvus—that a Marxist analysis of events begins with the international level of development, both economic and social.
 National peculiarities are only an expression of the contradictions in the world system.
 According to this perspective, the tasks of the bourgeois-democratic revolution could not be achieved by the bourgeoisie itself in a reactionary period of world capitalism; Trotsky cites Russia as an example of this.
 This conception was first developed in the essays later collected in his book 1905 and in his essay Results and Prospects and later developed in his 1929 book The Permanent Revolution.

 The basic idea of Trotsky's theory is that in Russia the bourgeoisie would not carry out a thorough revolution which would institute political democracy and solve the land question.
 These measures were assumed to be essential to develop Russia economically.
 Therefore, it was argued the future revolution must be led by the proletariat, who would not only carry through the tasks of the bourgeois-democratic revolution, but would also commence a struggle to surpass the bourgeois-democratic revolution itself.

 How far the proletariat would be able to continue would depend upon the further course of events and not upon the designation of the revolution as bourgeois-democratic.
 In this sense, the revolution would be made permanent.
 Trotsky believed that a new workers' state would not be able to hold out against the pressures of a hostile capitalist world unless socialist revolutions quickly took hold in other countries as well.
 This notion later became a point of contention with the Stalinist faction within the Bolshevik Party, which held that socialism in one country could be built in the Soviet Union.

-Trotsky's theory was developed in opposition to the social-democratic theory that undeveloped countries must pass through two distinct revolutions.
+Trotsky's theory was developed in opposition to the stagist theory that undeveloped countries must pass through two distinct revolutions.
 First, the bourgeois-democratic revolution which socialists would assist and at a later stage the socialist revolution with an evolutionary period of capitalist development separating those stages.
-This is often referred to as the theory of stages, the two-stage theory or stagism.